chwarr/dnjc/README.md

 Things that I want to do, in rough priority order

-1. Trim off the "LineNumber: 5..." part of the error message.
 1. Scrub message for CRLF
 1. Scrub "change the reader options" for trailing commas and comments
 1. Write a pipeline (Azure Dev Ops?
 GitHub?) to automatically build and